turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 Moreover, as learning the representations is typically much more costly than learning predictors in lifelong learning, if under some conditions it is possible to identify the best representation $g^{\*}$ for all tasks at some step $t<T$, this would allow us to learn new tasks faster by saving the time for learning the representation.

-# First Challenge
+# First Challenge -- construct losses

 In learning problems, we always guide the learning by losses.
 However, here the losses $\ell_{k,s}(g_{k,s}, h_{k,s})$ depend on both the representation and the predictor.
 This makes learning harder.
 If we already know what the best representation $g^{\*}$ is, it remains to learn predictors for each task.
 However, how can we estimate how good a representation is when **a good representation may look bad if we choose a bad predictor to go with it**?
 A sensible choice seems to be accompanying it with its **best predictor in a task**.
 Take the full-information adversarial setting for example.

-## Full-Information Adversarial Setting
+### Full-Information Adversarial Setting

 In full-information setting, the whole loss fuction at each step is revealed.
 A sensible choice to measure a representation $g$ in task $k$ is $\hat{L}_k (g)$, where